ShamWuo/HOAreply/README.md

 # HOA Reply AI Connect

-HOA Reply AI Connect is a production-ready SaaS starter that lets HOA managers connect their Gmail inboxes, normalize messages, send them to an existing n8n flow, and reply directly from a unified dashboard.
+HOA Reply AI Connect is a production-ready SaaS starter that lets HOA managers connect their Gmail inboxes, normalize messages, run an internal request pipeline, and reply directly from a unified dashboard.

 ## Stack